ScenarioHunting/website/index.md

 ![Demo](https://raw.githubusercontent.com/ScenarioHunting/ScenarioHunting/develop/Demo.png "Demo image")

-### Why use Scenario Hunting?
+### Why Scenario Hunting?
-* It Uses a language which can be easily understood by both humans and machines.
+* It uses a language which can be easily understood by both humans and machines.
-* It Reduces the gap between design and implementation.
+* It reduces the gap between design and implementation.
-* It Encourages you to focus on model and behavior  first, and then switch to code.
+* It encourages you to focus on model and behavior  first, and then switch to code.
-* It Assists you to explicitly uncover the causality behind the elements of the model, and discover the missing ones.
+* It assists you to explicitly uncover the causality behind the elements of the model, and discover the missing ones.
-* It Helps to design drive test scenarios as abstract concepts and then extract them as code.
+* It helps to design drive test scenarios as abstract concepts and then extract them as code.
-* It Helps new developers to onboard spontaneously, and quickly get familiar with the standard coding, and test automation policies.
+* It helps new developers to onboard spontaneously, and quickly get familiar with the standard coding, and test automation policies.
-* It Improves confidence and delivery speed.
+* It improves confidence and delivery speed.
-* It Greatly reduces the cost of yoyo problem, human memory errors, and mis-translation of model to the code.
+* It greatly reduces the cost of yoyo problem, human memory errors, and mis-translation of model to the code.
-* It's Designed as a very simple and straightforward workflow.
+* It's designed as a very simple and straightforward workflow.
 * It can be used at different levels (Domain, API, and Service)
-* It Helps to discover and extract not only the behavior of the subject under test, but also it's public API in terms of fields of types, and classes and signatures of functions, and methods.
+* It helps to discover and extract not only the behavior of the subject under test, but also it's public API in terms of fields of types, and classes and signatures of functions, and methods.
-* It's Collaboration friendly.
+* It's collaboration friendly.

 ### How to install